microclimate-dev2ops/microclimate-eclipse-tools/README.md

 - **[Documentation](https://microclimate-dev2ops.github.io/mdteclipseoverview)**
 - **[Slack](https://slack-invite-ibm-cloud-tech.mybluemix.net/)**

+You can use Microclimate Developer Tools for Eclipse to develop your [Microclimate](https://microclimate-dev2ops.github.io) projects from within EClipse.
+Use the tools to access Microclimate features in the comfort of your IDE.

 ## How to install [(Documentation)](https://microclimate-dev2ops.github.io/mdteclipseinstall)

 Complete the following steps to install Microclimate Developer Tools for Eclipse: